 The merge and overwrite buttons in KeePass2Android are very close together and not visually differentiated.
 You can easily click the wrong button if you aren’t super careful.
 This is UI issue is partly the fault of Android’s material design language.
 It doesn’t differentiate between regular buttons and destructive buttons (e.g. buttons that cause irreversible data loss.)

 Neither of these Android apps does a superb job, but either one should help you avoid accidentally overwriting recent changes in your password vault.
 KeePass2Android does a better job at this one task, but KeePassDX will help you get set-up and going faster.
 Both apps come with a built-in password-entry keyboard and support for auto-filling passwords (in supported browsers and apps).
+Note that neither apps reload the database file if you use their quick-unlock features!

 I’m getting a little off-track with app reviews here toward the end, but I’ll finish off with one last recommendation.
 KeePass for Windows is starting to show its age.
 For Linux, macOS, and Windows; I recommend you try KeePassXC instead.
 I believe you’re more likely to have a good experience with it than the vintage KeePass version.
 Both can handle external changes to the password vault file without problems.